Parity-Boolean-Autocrats/skan-resume-parser/README.md

 # SKAN

-SKAN is a Resume Parser Service that is capable of parsing upto 100 resumes at a time along with options to store it for further use.
+SKAN is a Resume Parser Service that is capable of parsing upto 100 resumes at a time along with options to store it for further use, providing information like contact details, education, work experience, skills and achievements, etc.

 ## Landing Page